- by Bryan Veldboom - updated on 5/18/2022

 Summer weather means barbecues, pool parties and, yes, yard work.
 As you dust off your riding lawn mower or lawn tractor for the start of a new season, here are a few tips to help you maintain its battery.

 Typically, a lawn and garden battery should last between three and five years.
 In order to achieve that, however, it's important to perform regular maintenance.
-That means keeping the battery charged during the winter months.
+That means keeping the battery free of corrosion and maintaining it with a battery charger during the winter months.

 Lead acid batteries frequently vent sulfuric acid and hydrogen gas when they are being used.
 These gasses can react with the heat and metal inside the mower's engine to produce corrosion.
 Corrosion hurts your battery's performance by limiting the amount of power that can travel from the battery to the engine and from the charging system back into the battery.
 It's also common for a battery to begin corroding as it gets older or if the battery has been overcharged.

 Check your battery regularly for signs of corrosion, which will appear as a colorful buildup on the battery's terminals.
 If your terminals are corroded, you should clean them using a wire brush and a solution of baking soda and water.
 Afterward, you can apply an anti-corrosion spray on the terminals to help prevent them from corroding again in the future.

 Riding lawn mowers have their own alternators, so as long as you're mowing regularly, you shouldn't have to worry about using a battery charger.
 Battery chargers become important when storing your mower for the winter or any other time it's sitting idle for a prolonged period of time.
 Storing your lawn mower's battery in an undercharged state will cause crystals to form on the battery's plates, lessening its ability to hold a charge.